-No tax is payable if you transfer your benefit to a new employer's pension and/or provident fund, a retirement annuity fund and/or a pension preservation fund or provident preservation fund.
+No tax is payable if you transfer your benefit to a new employer's pension and / or provident fund, a retirement annuity fund and / or a pension preservation or provident preservation fund.

 Note that although the withdrawal benefit is taxable income in your hands, the amount transferred to another fund is tax deductible and no tax is therefore payable.
-Tax is however payable where the transfer is from a pension fund to a provident fund.